 In her free time, Liz spends time circuit training, learning the methodical pursuit of climbing, listening to the blues, and exploring the never-ending mysteries these mountains continue to offer.

-Mark is coming from facilitating Substance Abuse Intensive Out Patient Program (SAIOP) in the community of Asheville, NC.
-He has been doing SA treatment all through his internships and in his career.
-It’s truly a passion of his to help people find their recovery voice.
+Mark’s prior work includes facilitating a Substance Abuse Intensive Out Patient Program (SAIOP) in the community of Asheville, NC.
+He has been working in substance abuse treatment throughout his internships and in his career.
+It’s truly a passion of his to help people find their voice in recovery.

 He grew up in Crown Point, IN near Chicago, but has spent his adult life in the great state of North Carolina.
-His experience in the Marine Corps, working with veterans at the Sierra Club led to him to get his Masters of Social Work to help people who struggle with addiction.
+His experience in the Marine Corps, and working with veterans at the Sierra Club led to him to get his Masters of Social Work to be able to help people who struggle with addiction.